gildahl/Background-Game-Profile-Switcher/Readme.txt

 * As an FYI, these templates are saved in a file called templates.json in the root BGPS folder.
 You may delete this file to restore the original shipping defaults.

+* Be aware that BGPS pauses active operation while the Settings screen is open, so be sure to close it when done with configuration.

 Understanding the Action List Table
 ===================================
 Each time you use the "Assign" button to create a new action, that action will be added to the Action List table.
+If you get a warning saying "Duplicate", BGPS will highlight the duplicate action in the list at which point you may keep it or delete it.

-When you complete the table, you may press the "Save list" button to save it.
-When it is saved, it will be saved in the \user folder as a *.bgp file having the name specified in the "Activity list name" field.
-By default this name is Arcade Controller (which will be saved as "Arcade Controller.bgp").
-Optionally, if you switch between multiple controllers for use with your emulator, you could save different action lists under different names.
+When you complete the table, press the "Save list" button to save it.
+It will be saved in the \user folder as a *.bgp file having the name specified in the "Activity list name" field above the table.
+By default this name is "Arcade Controller" (saved as "Arcade Controller.bgp").
+If you switch between multiple controllers for use with your emulator, you could save different action lists under different names.
 These can then be loaded in the future by creating a shortcut that provides the name as a command line parameter when launching BGPS.
 For example,

 BGPS.exe "Arcade Controller" or
 BGPS.exe "Gamepad"